In which phase of mitosis do the spindle fibers disappear? | Channels for Pearson+

 1

-Understand the stages of mitosis: Mitosis is divided into four main phases: Prophase, Metaphase, Anaphase, and Telophase.
+Understand the stages of mitosis: Mitosis is divided into several phases: prophase, metaphase, anaphase, and telophase.

-Recall the events in Prophase: During Prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form, but the spindle fibers are not disappearing at this stage.
+Recall the events in each phase: In prophase, the chromatin condenses into chromosomes and the spindle fibers begin to form.
+In metaphase, chromosomes align at the cell's equator.
+In anaphase, sister chromatids are pulled apart by the spindle fibers.
+In telophase, the chromosomes arrive at opposite poles, and the nuclear envelope re-forms.

-Consider Metaphase: In Metaphase, the chromosomes align at the metaphase plate, and spindle fibers are fully formed and attached to the centromeres of the chromosomes.
+Focus on telophase: During telophase, the cell is preparing to complete division.
+The nuclear envelope re-forms around each set of chromosomes, and the chromosomes begin to de-condense back into chromatin.

 Watch next